Paul Goldschmidt: 2019–2021

 On March 23, 2019, Goldschmidt and the Cardinals agreed to a five-year contract extension worth $130 million, spanning the 2020–24 seasons.
 The deal became the largest in team history, eclipsing the seven-year, $120 million contract with Matt Holliday signed in 2010.
-In his second game with the Cardinals against the Milwaukee Brewers, he hit three home runs and became the first player in Major League history to hit three homers in either his first or second game with a new team.
+In his second game with the Cardinals against the Milwaukee Brewers, he hit three home runs and became the first player in major league history to hit three homers in either his first or second game with a new team.

-On April 20, 2019, in a game against the New York Mets, Goldschmidt hit a 465-foot home run off Paul Sewald, which would become both his longest career home run and the longest home run hit at Busch Stadium during the Statcast era.
-On June 21, 2019, in a game against the Los Angeles Angels, Goldschmidt hit a foul ball that ended up flying over the upper deck seating and out of the stadium, the first such occurrence in the current Busch Stadium.
-On July 26, 2019, in a game against the Houston Astros, Goldschmidt reached a streak of six home runs in six consecutive games for the first time in his career, also tying the Cardinals franchise record previously set by Matt Carpenter and Mark McGwire.
-Goldschmidt finished his 2019 regular season, and his first season as a Cardinal, slashing .260/.346/.476 with 34 home runs and 97 RBIs over 161 games.
+On April 20, in a game against the New York Mets, Goldschmidt hit a 465-foot home run off Paul Sewald, which would become both his longest career home run and the longest home run hit at Busch Stadium during the Statcast era (since 2015).
+On June 21, in a game against the Los Angeles Angels, Goldschmidt hit a foul ball that ended up flying over the upper deck seating and out of the stadium, the first such occurrence in the current Busch Stadium.
+On July 26, in a game against the Houston Astros, Goldschmidt reached a streak of six home runs in six consecutive games for the first time in his career, also tying the Cardinals franchise record previously set by Matt Carpenter and Mark McGwire.
+Goldschmidt finished his first regular season as a Cardinal slashing .260/.346/.476 with 34 home runs and 97 RBIs over 161 games.
 On defense, he had the best fielding percentage of all major league first basemen (.996).
-Following the season, he was nominated for his first ever Gold Glove in a Cardinals uniform.
+Following the season, he was nominated for his first Gold Glove in a Cardinals uniform.

-In 2020, Goldschmidt appeared in 58 games, batting .304/.417/.466 with six home runs and 21 RBIs in 231 at-bats.
-On October 28, 2020, he underwent surgery to have a bone spur removed from his right elbow.
+In the shortened 2020 season, Goldschmidt played in 58 games, batting .304/.417/.466 with six home runs and 21 RBIs in 231 at-bats.
+On October 28, he underwent surgery to have a bone spur removed from his right elbow.

 On April 13, 2021, against the Washington Nationals, Goldschmidt hit his 250th career home run.
-Goldschmidt finished the 2021 season with 603 at-bats over 158 games, slashing .294/.365/.514 with 31 home runs and 99 RBIs.
-He won the Gold Glove Award at first base, being one of five Cardinals (an MLB record) to win the award.
+Goldschmidt finished the 2021 season slashing .294/.365/.514 with 31 home runs and 99 RBIs in 158 games.
+He won the Gold Glove Award at first base, one of five Cardinals (an MLB record) to win the award that year.